haiderarbaz/freecodecamp/00-certified-full-stack-developer-curriculum/01-html/01-basic-html/03-theory/01-HTML-ATTRIBUTES.md

   - Without this attribute, the link would not work because there would be no destination URL.
   - So you must include this `href` attribute to make the link functional.

-- Some common attributes are the `src`, or source, and `alt`, or alternative, attribute, which is used to specify the source of an image and provide alternative descriptive text for the image, respectively:
+- Some common attributes are the `src`, or source, and `alt`, or alternative, attribute, which is used to specify the source of an image and provide alternative descriptive text for it, respectively:

   ```html
   <img src="image.jpg" alt="A beautiful image" />
   ```

 - Similar to the `href` attribute, the `src` attribute is required because it specifies the image file to be displayed.
-- The `alt` attribute is not required, but it is recommended for `accessibility` purposes.
+- The `alt` attribute is not required, but it is recommended for accessibility purposes.
-- `Accessibility` means making sure that everyone, including those with disabilities, can use and understand things like websites, apps, and physical spaces.
+- Accessibility means making sure that everyone, including those with disabilities, can use and understand things like websites, apps, and physical spaces.

 - Some attributes are a little unique with their syntax, like the `checked` attribute shown here: